 The iPhone X weighs just 6.14 ounces and has both a front and back facing camera.
 The back-facing camera is 12 MP and has both wide-angle f/1.8 and telephoto f/2.4 aperture.
 It also has an optical zoom and a digital zoom of up to 10x.

 Apple’s newest feature is its portrait mode which makes for studio-style portraits.
-Its front-facing camera is 7MP. the iPhone X has 4K video recording at 24 fps, 30 fps or 60fps and can also record in 1080p and 720p.
+Its front-facing camera is 7MP and functions as a good camera for blogging. the iPhone X has 4K video recording at 24 fps, 30 fps or 60fps and can also record in 1080p and 720p.
 It is splash, water and dust resistant and IP67 rated.

 Lindsay at Carpe Diem OUR Way recommends the iPhone X: